wtcoin/docs-1/source/index.md

 Currently, we only have cURL, JavaScript, and Python code samples on this page, but are working on adding more samples from our <a href="#blockcypher-supported-language-sdks">supported languages</a> soon!
 </aside>

+### Section Summaries

+- [Objects](#objects): An overview of all the objects in the API, alongside detailed descriptions of every field.
+- [Blockchain API](#blockchain-api): Endpoints to query general information about a blockchain and its blocks.
+- [Address API](#address-api): Query information about addresses, generate addresses, and build/query multiple-address-watching wallets.
+- [Transaction API](#transaction-api): Information about transactions, how to generate/send your own, and how to embed data into the blockchain.
+- [Microtransaction API](#microtransaction-api): Send on-chain microtransactions while BlockCypher covers your initial mining fees, and low computed fees afterwards.
+- [Confidence Factor](#confidence-factor): Get an accurate measure of the likelihood of a successful double-spend against your unconfirmed transactions.
+- [Payment Forwarding](#payment-forwarding): Create one-time addresses that will automatically forward to an address of your choosing, while optionally adding processing fees.
+- [Events and Hooks](#events-and-hooks): Reliable notifications system for a wide variety of events on blockchains, available through WebHooks or WebSockets.

 ### In-Browser Code Examples

 We know many learn more from code examples than specific reference documentation, which is why we have code samples in our official languages.
 In addition, we have a number of in-browser code examples for particular use cases, which you can see here: